Schnals

 Schnals ([ʃnals]; Senales [seˈnaːles]) is a comune (municipality) in the autonomous province of South Tyrol in northern Italy, located about 40 km northwest of the city of Bolzano, on the border with Austria.
 The municipality includes large parts of the Schnalstal.

 Geography

 As of 30 November 2010, it had a population of 1,345 and an area of 211.2 km2.

 Schnals borders the following municipalities: Kastelbell-Tschars, Latsch, Mals, Moos in Passeier, Naturns, Partschins, Schlanders, and Sölden (Austria).

 Frazioni

 The municipality of Schnals contains the frazioni (subdivisions, mainly villages and hamlets) Karthaus (Certosa), and Katharinaberg (Monte Santa Caterina), Unser Frau (Madonna).
+It also contains Vernagt, a hamlet bordering the Vernagt-Stausee lake.

 History

 Coat-of-arms

 The shield is azure and argent party per pale.
 The first part represents Gabriel of or with a sword in his right hand over the head, and a scales in the left, standing on a sable dragon with a gules tongue.
 Three azure gyrons, with the point on the division, are in the second part.
 The shield represents the patron saint of the Carthusian Abbey of Allerengelberg and the arms of the Lords of Schandersberg.
 The emblem was adopted in 1967.